The following post is from Emily of Live Renewed: 9 Tips for Hanging Out Laundry on the Clothesline

 1. Shake your clothes to help remove wrinkles.

-2. Hang clothes upside down to help avoid clothespins marks.
+2. Hang clothes upside down to help avoid clothespin marks.

-You can hang your shirts upside down by the hem to help avoid that tell-tale clothespin pinch marked and stretched out look at the shoulders.
-Also, hanging your pants upside helps to remove wrinkles and may be easier than trying to pin a thick waist band onto the line.
+You can hang your shirts upside down by the hem to help avoid that tell-tale clothespin pinch marked and stretched outlook at the shoulders.
+Also, hanging your pants upside down helps to remove wrinkles and may be easier than trying to pin a thick waistband onto the line.

 3. Hang clothes inside out to help avoid fading.

-If your line is in direct sun, you may want to consider hanging you clothes inside out to avoid fading from the sun over time.
+If your line is in direct sun, you may want to consider hanging your clothes inside out to avoid fading from the sun over time.

 4. Hang clothes in the sun to help remove stains.

 On the other hand, if you have clothing with stubborn stains or whites that are looking dingy, you can hang them out in the bright sun which will help to remove the stains and make your whites look bright again.

 5. Throw clothes in the dryer on air fluff to help remove stiffness.